girardinsamuel/masonite-inertia/README.md

 **Install NPM dependencies**

-First we'll need to install some NPM packages (we are using Vue here as frontend framework and `inertia-vue` as Inertia.js client-side adapter):
+First we'll need to install some NPM packages (we are using Vue here as frontend framework and `inertia-vue3` as Inertia.js client-side adapter).
 You can find more info on this on [Inertia.js documentation](https://inertiajs.com/client-side-setup).

 ```
-$ npm install vue @inertiajs/inertia @inertiajs/inertia-vue
+npm install vue @inertiajs/inertia @inertiajs/inertia-vue3
 ```

 ## Configuration